squell/tinyTwofish/README.txt

 ; SRAM	Total amount of SRAM needed (.bss and stack)
 ; E	Cycles needed to encrypt one block
-; KE	Cycles needed to keyschedule & encrypt one block
+; KE	Cycles needed to keyschedule & encrypt one block ;
+; For a giving keysize, tinyTwofish runs in constant time; the timings ; listed are indepedent of the encryption key or the plaintext.

 ; Implementations not pre-computing the key-dependent s-box:
 ; Per SRAM size: